BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Moduli stacks of objects in -dimensional categories

 The construction of the BPS algebra in \S \ref{subsection:BPSalg} requires the existence of a good moduli space, satisfying various extra assumptions.
 Again, in concrete applications, they are all well-known to hold; see \cite{davison2022BPS} for a leisurely discussion.

-\begin{assumption}{4} The stack $\FM$ has a good moduli space $\FM\xrightarrow{\JH}\CM$ in the sense of \cite{alper2013good}, and $\CM$ is a scheme. \end{assumption} The scheme $\mathcal{M}$ is endowed with a monoid structure given by the direct sum:
+\begin{assumption}{3} The stack $\FM$ has a good moduli space $\FM\xrightarrow{\JH}\CM$ in the sense of \cite{alper2013good}, and $\CM$ is a separated scheme with finite type connected components. \end{assumption} The scheme $\mathcal{M}$ is endowed with a monoid structure given by the direct sum:

 obtained from the direct sum $\oplus\colon\mathfrak{M}\times\mathfrak{M}\rightarrow\mathfrak{M}$ and universality of the good moduli space $\JH\colon\mathfrak{M}\rightarrow\mathcal{M}$.
 Note that the following diagram commutes: